Like, OMG. This one is so easy.

 If you read this whole thing and you are still afraid of bears, godspeed to you.

 If you read this and are no longer concerned about a bear killing you, congratulations!
-Your thoughts are now correct.
+Your thinking is now correct.

 You've got your head on your shoulders.

 If you let unwarranted fears control your life, camping probably isn't for you.
 There are going to be unknowns, problems to solve, and wild animals in the vicinity.

 If you don't worry about them and don't try to attract them, they will do their best to stay away from you and all humans.
 (This is why you should NEVER feed wild animals.)

 Get out there, use your head, and enjoy all of the benefits that nature provides!